-|Thillens Stadium was originally named North Town Currency Stadium.|
+|Thillens Stadium was initially named North Town Currency Stadium.|

-Tessville, Illinois was renamed "The Village of Lincolnwood" in 1936.
-The border of Lincolnwood was moved from the westside of Kedzie Avenue to the westside of McCormick Boulevard after 1940.
+Tessville, Illinois, was renamed "The Village of Lincolnwood" in 1936.
+The border of Lincolnwood was moved from the west side of Kedzie Avenue to the west side of McCormick Boulevard after 1940.

 In 1940 the ballpark erected lights for night use.
-In the 1940s, 1950s, and 1960s both Little League games and men's 16-inch softball games were televised from the park by WGN-TV, with Jack Brickhouse announcing.
+In the 1940s, 1950s, and 1960s, both Little League games and men's 16-inch softball games were televised from the park by WGN-TV, with Jack Brickhouse announcing.

-North of the 2nd baseball diamond, was a large, free, gravel parking lot on the east side of the North Shore Canal.
+North of the 2nd baseball diamond was a large, free, gravel parking lot on the east side of the North Shore Canal.

 An area landmark was the giant baseball with the name Thillens on a large pole in the front of the ballpark.
-Originally, the ball spun on the pole.
-The Thillens baseball sign began life as a globe that was spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
+Initially, the ball spun on the pole.
+The Thillens baseball sign began as a globe spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
 Mel Thillens bought the globe when Boys' World closed in the 1950s, and Mel had a parade moving the globe west on Devon Avenue to Kedzie Avenue.

 The centerfield scoreboard contained a 6-by-8-foot picture of the Thillens armored truck.
 Starting in 1974, if any player hit the truck on the sign, they would win a $5,000 savings bond.
 Only three talented little leaguers hit the armored truck at the top of the scoreboard, hitting a baseball 300 feet.

-Mel Thillens, Sr. died on December 20, 1993, but his family continued to operate the field and a non-profit charitable foundation supported it.
-Over time, the foundation could not afford expenses and, in March 2005, Thillens Stadium closed.
+Mel Thillens, Sr. died on December 20, 1993, but his family continued to operate the field, and a non-profit charitable foundation supported it.
+Over time, the foundation could not afford expenses, and in March 2005, Thillens Stadium closed.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

 NOTE: In 1932, Mel Thillens owned and operated a currency exchange at 2351 West Devon Avenue in Chicago.
 His clientele consisted mostly of factory workers and government employees in the Works Progress Administration (WPA) program from 1935-1943.
 To eliminate customers from tracking mud over his new office carpet, he conceived the idea of bringing money to the worker to cash their paychecks.
-It was the first mobile armored car check cashing service in the U.S.
+It was the first mobile armored car check-cashing service in the U.S.